seriohub/vui-docs/blog/2025-05-08-new-release-app-0.3.0.md

 🚀 **A Major Milestone for Deployment**

-We’re excited to announce the release of Chart 1.0.0, a significant step forward for deployment flexibility, clarity, and component modularity.
+We’re excited to announce the release of Vui 0.3.0 alongside Helm Chart 1.0.0, a significant step forward for deployment flexibility, clarity, and component modularity.
 This release introduces structural changes, new installation options, and support for advanced components.

 <!-- truncate -->